sungeekpw/MerchantMate/replit.md

 See `TESTING.md` and `TESTING_CHECKLIST.md` for comprehensive testing guidelines and deployment checklist.

 ## Changelog
 - January 22, 2025.
-Successfully implemented database-aware authentication with intuitive UI selection dropdown
+Successfully implemented complete database-aware authentication system with session persistence
   - Added database selection dropdown to login form appearing only in non-production environments
   - Users can select between "Development Database" and "Test Database" with helpful descriptions
   - Production database option removed from dropdown - automatically used when on production URLs
   - Enhanced login form with database icon, smart environment detection, and clean UX
   - Login form defaults to development database for faster developer workflow
-  - Complete database isolation maintained: users authenticate only to selected environment
+  - **Complete session persistence implemented**: Database environment stored in session and used for all subsequent requests
+  - **Fixed authentication middleware**: isAuthenticated now looks up users in session-stored database environment
+  - **Session-aware database middleware**: All API endpoints use session database preference automatically
+  - **UI synchronization**: Testing Utilities dropdown automatically reflects current session database environment
   - Production environments show clean login form without database selection for security
   - Fixed authentication system to use database environment parameters during login (?db=dev, ?db=test)
   - Added loginWithDB method to AuthService that searches only the specified database environment